eBay Tips

 Private seller vs business seller vs Motors — which one are you?

-Private£0 to seller on domestic UK sales.
-Buyer pays BPF on top.Selling personal items you no longer want (clearing the loft, old clothes, an unwanted bike).
+PrivateSelling personal items you no longer want — clearing the loft, old clothes, an unwanted bike.
 Not buying stock to resell.

 Private sellers

-Since 1 October 2024, eBay UK charges private sellers nothing on domestic sales — no FVF, no per-order fee, no regulatory fee.
-Your full listed price is your proceeds.
+Since 1 October 2024, private sellers pay nothing on UK sales — no FVF, no per-order fee, no regulatory fee.
+Your listed price is your payout.
+The buyer pays the Buyer Protection Fee on top.

 Free selling applies when: